ArcadeHustle/RingEdge_SSD_Softmod/README.md

 Please note that the following text is considered "for purposes of good-faith security research".

 For now some of this information will be further gatekept.
-This will write up will absolutly however give you all the access you need to backup and preserve your RingEdge hardware featuring BorderBreak.
+This write up will absolutly however give you all the access you need to backup and preserve your RingEdge hardware featuring BorderBreak.
 Please note that this preservation may apply to other devices in the Ring* family such as RingEdge2, and RingWide.